onnlucky/hotel/readme.txt

 # TODO

+what about tasks.stop, ... should be workable what about "deamon tasks" ... how can that work? maybe those don't go into io waiting?

 now that we unwind all stack frames, continuations must work differently ...

 implement print in user code, or have it call toText properly ...